zsteinkamp/photodirs/README.md

 * [node-tdd-base](https://github.com/zsteinkamp/node-tdd-base) - The most primitive framework for a nice Node.js dev experience

 ## Requirements
-The ability to run x86_64 Docker images and an Internet connection.
+The ability to run x86_64 Docker images.

 ## Running the App
 ```